 I came to Perth with the intention of staying for a couple weeks, unless I found a job, which I was able to find quickly.
 The moment I got hired at The Old Brewery was the moment that would either make or break my first Australian experience.
 Did it it break me?
 Yes, but it also made me.
 I had no idea what to expect once I arrived here and I can honestly say it forever changed my life.
 Staying somewhere for so long allowed me to actually create relationships.
 To create memories with people who would impact my life daily and share so many incredible memories with.

 So no, I didn’t get to explore Australia yet, but I will definitely leave Perth knowing that I will have friendships that will last me a lifetime and I am so happy that I made this decision.
-It was probably one of the hardest things I’ve had to do in a while (but of course I made it looked easy) and who knows maybe I’ll even be back.
+It was probably one of the hardest things I’ve had to do in a while (but of course I made it look easy) and who knows maybe I’ll even be back.
 Leaving was so bittersweet, but it was needed.

 I will always miss walking into the Brewery being greeted by every person I worked with, laughing, joking, and grabbing a drink after a long shift.
 To go on a lunch break, walk outside and find myself perfectly located along the Swan River.
 I will miss every walk I had to make into the city just to buy one thing.
 I will miss my weekly meal with a friend who took me in as his own family.
 Every conversation that was had on the steps outside of The Emperor Crown Hostel with people who became a huge part of my life.
 Who unexpectedly became what felt like “home.”